 To feel your best, you need to understand how your microbiome health affects you overall, often in some very unexpected ways.
 Here are 10 things you can learn from your microbiome.

 1. “Health” Food Isn’t Necessarily Healthy

 Each week there is a new fad diet released, discussed, and followed.
 The newest “research” shows that this is now the superfood to eat for everyone.
 But, too often, the fad diet is just a regurgitation of what worked for one person and shouldn’t be followed by everyone else.

 For example, you’ve been told to eat your greens and that greens and nuts are anti-inflammatory, but this is not always true.
 Spinach, bran, rhubarb, beets, nuts, and nut butters all contain oxalate.
-Oxalate-containing food can be harmful unless you have the microbes present that can metabolize it into a non-harmful substance.
+High oxalate foods can be harmful unless you have the microbes present that can metabolize it into a non-harmful substance.

 2. Foods Containing Antioxidants Aren’t Always Good